Insomnia and sleep disorders

 What is insomnia?

-Insomnia is difficulty falling asleep, staying asleep, or getting sufficient sleep.
+Insomnia is difficulty falling asleep, staying asleep, or getting sufficient good-quality sleep.
 This lack of sleep affects your ability to function during the day, and can cause distress.
 An estimated 30% - 60% of adults are affected by insomnia at some time in their lives, with more women being affected than men.
 One in ten people in developed countries experience chronic insomnia.
 (6) Its incidence tends to increase with age.

 Insomnia is not defined by getting a specific number of hours of sleep, because people vary in their sleep needs.
 Adults who get 7 - 8 hours of sleep every night tend to be the healthiest and longest-lived.
 However, depth and regularity of deep sleep is more important than the total time in bed.